 What is Automotive Technology?

-The Automotive Technology program at Ventura College provides students with technologically current training that will enable them to enter the automotive industry at the entry level.
+The Automotive Career Education program at Ventura College provides students with technologically current training that will enable them to enter the automotive industry at the entry level.
 The program also provides updated training for currently-employed automotive technicians.
 Partnerships with industry are an important aspect of the program’s success.
 The program has worked with Ford Motor Company, Daimler/Chrysler, AC Delco, ATG, Automotive Training Group and Toyota Motor Sales USA, Inc..
 Ventura College is currently working with Toyota Motor Sales USA, Inc. providing entry level technicians to the area Toyota Dealerships through the Toyota Technical Education Network program.
-The Automotive program at Ventura College has been evaluated by the National Automotive Technical Education Foundation (NATEF) and had been certified in all eight ASE automotive repair categories.
+The Automotive Career Education program at Ventura College has been evaluated by the National Automotive Technical Education Foundation (NATEF) and had been certified in all eight ASE automotive repair categories.
 The college is also certified by the California Bureau of Automotive Repair (BAR) to teach all BAR related courses.

 Skilled automotive technicians are always in demand.
 There is now a large and growing shortage of automotive technicians.
 There are over 500 automotive repair facilities in the Ventura/Oxnard area, with predictions by the California Employment Development Department indicating that 100 new technicians per year are needed in Ventura County.
 There are many potential careers for automotive technicians, and here are just a few: